 Coronavirus Employees' Help

-Full info on the extended furlough scheme, sick pay and more
+Full info on the soon-to-end furlough scheme, sick pay and more

-The furlough scheme will now run until the end of September after it was extended for another five months.
-Until then, the state will continue to cover up to 80% of your wage if you can't work - this is still the case for many employees despite some lockdown restrictions beginning to ease.
-This guide explains how furlough works, plus sets out what other help's available for employees, such as statutory sick pay and working-from-home tax support.
+More than a million employees in the UK remain fully or partially furloughed ahead of the furlough scheme's imminent closure.
+Until 30 September, furloughed employees will continue to receive up to 80% of their wage if they can't work – which is still the case for many people despite lockdown restrictions having ended.
+This guide explains how the furlough scheme works for its remaining days, plus sets out what other help's available for employees beyond furlough, such as statutory sick pay and working-from-home tax support.

 Important: The info below is the best we have currently, but as this is a fast-changing situation we're updating this guide all the time.
 If you've a question that isn't covered below or in the other coronavirus guides, please email it to us (we can't respond with personal advice but we'll try to add answers in these guides).

-- Coronavirus self-employed & small limited co help for info on SEISS grants 4 & 5.
+- Coronavirus self-employed & small limited co help for info on SEISS grant 5.

 - Coronavirus universal credit & benefits for benefits updates.

 - Coronavirus finance & bills help for mortgages, debts and household bills updates.